cshuawei/como-cli/README.md

 ➜ como create
 ?
 Input your project name: (project-demo)
 ?
 Choose a template: vue-admin | vue-mobile
 ?
-Pull source: ull from local como-cli service | Pull the latest from github Cloning into 'project-demo'...
+Pull source: Pull from local como-cli service | Pull the latest from github Cloning into 'project-demo'...
 Your project template has been created, see: ....../project-demo
 ```